 This seems to cause no end of confusion to those not capable of recognising a stereo file upon playback over headphones or loudspeakers.

-I highly recommend using your DAW to practice identifying stereo and mono signals aurally, it is an important skill for a musician, producer and engineer to be able to hear for themselves.
+I highly recommend using your DAW to practice identifying stereo and mono signals aurally.
+It is an important skill for a musician, producer and engineer to be able to hear for themselves.
 You can practice by mono summing your master output when playing back a stereo mixdown.
-Bear in mind the level is likely to jump when summed in mono so you may need to pull your master fader down to compensate for the channel summing and avoid clipping.
+Listen to the difference it should be obvious.
+Bear in mind the level is likely to jump when summed in mono.
+So you may need to pull your master fader down to compensate for the channel summing and avoid clipping.

-If required you can also get a visual impression of the stereo content of your mix, a stem or stereo recording by downloading the free plug in known as “Flux Stereo Tool” if required.
+If required you can also get a visual impression of the stereo content of your mix by downloading the free plug in known as “Flux Stereo Tool” if required.
 A stereo signal will produce signal that spreads away from the mono centre line towards the +S and -S markings.

 Pseudo stereo :

 Despite the clear differences in the true definition of stereo there are a few situations where you will encounter pseudo stereo.
 Pseudo stereo is often encountered when using non acoustic sources such as synthesizers and artificial reverberation and other delay based effects processors.
 Such sound sources create an impression of stereo width/depth by manipulation of synthetic waveforms or the phase correlation between left and right channels.
-A classic example would be 2 synth oscillators panned hard left and right with one oscillator very slightly reduced in pitch.
-In electronic music making there are many ways to produce pseudo stereo width giving the impression of a nicely balanced stereo image.
+A classic example would be 2 synth oscillators panned hard left and right.
+With one oscillator very slightly detuned in pitch.
+In electronic music making there are many ways to produce pseudo stereo width.
+This can give the impression of a nicely balanced stereo image.